-- Option: Link affordability requirements to FAR rather than to units, which allows flexibility to determine the types of below-market rate housing needed on a project-by-project or neighborhood-by-neighborhood basis - Benefit: Meet needs for specific unit types (e.g. 3+ bedroom units) depending on need in different neighborhoods - Location: Throughout the County - Challenge: Negotiated process could extend development timeline, Could reduce total number of bedrooms/units, Impact on design would require early settlement - Cost: \$0 up front costs, \$0 impact to project if percent requirement remains unchanged (12.5%)
+- Option: In cases where density is calculated using FAR rather than units, also calculate the MPDU requirements based on FAR.
+This will allow flexibility in determining the types of below-market rate housing needed on a project-by-project or neighborhood-by-neighborhood basis - Benefit: Meet needs for specific unit types (e.g. 3+ bedroom units) depending on need in different neighborhoods - Location: Throughout the County - Challenge: Negotiated process could extend development timeline, Could reduce total number of bedrooms/units, Impact on design would require early settlement - Cost: Impacts based on change to MDPU percentage requirements